 Get ready.
 Know what to do.

-This year already, VICSES has responded to about 15,000 requests for assistance as a result of storms each year, which equates to approx. 80% of all requests for assistance.
+VICSES respond to around 20,000 requests for assistance as a result of storms each year, which equates to approx. 80% of all requests for assistance.
 Much of the damage has been the result of tree branches, trampolines, outdoor furniture or other loose items such as roof tiles becoming flying projectiles in strong winds.
 Flooding due to blocked drains, cars damaged while parked under trees and falling overhanging branches are some of the other major causes of preventable damage during a storm.

 It's important to be aware of the dangers of severe weather and learn some simple, useful ways you can take responsibility for your own safety and that of your property.